murkl/arch-os/docs/CONTRIBUTING.md

 | `dev` | The only branch anything is merged into, by squash, so one change is one commit.
 A push here builds an image, boots it and promotes if all of that passed |
 | `main` | Never written to by hand.
 CI fast-forwards it onto the `dev` commit that just passed, then tags and releases it |

 The fast-forward keeps the commit, so the short SHA is the same on both branches.
-That short SHA is the version everywhere: inside the binary, on the ISO label, in both filenames and as the tag.
+That short SHA is the version everywhere: in `oak.yaml` and so on every page of the interface, on the ISO label, in both filenames and as the tag.

 **Note:** _A squash into `main` would create a new SHA and the image built on `dev` would carry a version no branch has._